 Are you a teacher, guidance counselor or school administrator?
 We welcome inquiries for specific students who would benefit from this program at low or no cost.
 We have gear to share, minimizing any out of pocket costs.
 To learn more, please email Heather Campbell.

-All programs this fall will follow White Pine’s COVID-19 protocols, which can be found at https://whitepineprograms.org/covid-19/.
+All programs this winter will follow White Pine’s COVID-19 protocols, which can be found at https://whitepineprograms.org/covid-19/.